Harry, William, and Charles Are Still Feuding—Not Reuniting

 “Nothing has really changed,” a family friend of the royals tells The Daily Beast in response to an inquiry about the true state of relations between Prince Harry on one side and his brother and the rest of his family of origin on the other.
 “The expectation is that once the mourning period is up, Harry and Meghan will go back to California, he will publish his book, and the family here will be left to pick up the pieces.”

 Another source told The Daily Beast that there was still “intense” concern among the royal family about Harry’s book containing highly damaging revelations about his father.
-The source added that while the Palace believes it can brush off attacks from Meghan, who is largely discredited in the U.K. as the media have pounced on a string of inaccuracies in her various interviews—many of her supporters put this media animus down to racism—an attack by his son on King Charles would have a completely different level of credibility.
+The source added that while the palace believes it can brush off attacks from Meghan, who is largely discredited in U.K. media that have pounced on a string of inaccuracies in her various interviews—which many of her supporters put this media animus down to racism—an attack by his son on King Charles would have a completely different level of credibility.
 It would be the ultimate insider takedown.

 For those not up to date on the arcana of British dress codes, legally in the U.K. only active serving members of the army are allowed to wear uniform.
 When Harry left the royal family, he was forced to resign his honorary military roles.
-It is those roles which technically grant membership of the armed services to other royals.
-Edward, for example, may have flunked training after four months for a career in the theatre, but is Commodore-in-Chief of the Royal Fleet Auxiliary.
+It is those roles that technically grant membership of the armed services to other royals.
+Edward, for example, may have flunked out on training after four months for a career in the theater, but is commodore-in-chief of the Royal Fleet Auxiliary.

 Questions as to why Harry would not be allowed to pay a similar mark of respect, especially as he hadn’t paid millions of dollars to a woman accusing him of raping her, naturally occurred—not least, one assumes, to Harry himself, who was forced to issue a statement which said, rather testily: “Prince Harry will wear a morning suit throughout events honoring his grandmother.
 His decade of military service is not determined by the uniform he wears and we respectfully ask that focus remain on the life and legacy of Her Majesty Queen Elizabeth II.”